Results.

 10 September 2009

-Court appointed foreign applicants as legal guardians where appointment served the child’s best interests and suitability was proven.
+High Court appointed foreign applicants as legal guardians based on child's welfare, suitability, and reporting requirements.

 8 September 2009